Is a tattoo okay during pregnancy?

-Getting a tattoo in pregnancy is not a good idea.
-The skin changes and stretches as the pregnancy progresses, and after pregnancy your tattoo will likely look different compared to when it was placed.
+Getting a tattoo during pregnancy is not a good idea.
+Your skin will change and stretch as your pregnancy progresses, and after pregnancy, your tattoo will likely look different as compared to when it was placed.

 If you choose to get a tattoo, there are standards that the tattoo artist needs to abide by.
-The artist needs to be registered with the state board, if it is required in the state you live.
-The artist should wear gloves at all times, the area clean and well organized, and an autoclave, used to sterilize items, visible in somewhere in the area.
-New, single use needles, dressings and the bottles of ink or dyes should still be wrapped until ready to begin.
+The artist needs to be registered with the state board if it is required in the state you live.
+The artist should wear gloves at all times, keep the area clean and well organized, and have an autoclave, used to sterilize items, visible somewhere in the area.
+New, single-use needles, dressings, and the bottles of ink or dyes should still be wrapped until the tattoo artist is ready to begin.

 It is important to know when getting a henna tattoo that natural henna is not available in black.
 Black henna is not natural nor is it safe for anyone to use.
-Black henna contains para-phenylendiamine (PPD), which is the chemical that is common in permanent hair dyes.
-PPD can cause burns and blister that can be difficult to diagnose and treatment could last for several months.
+Black henna contains para-phenylenediamine (PPD), which is the chemical that is common in permanent hair dyes.
+PPD can cause burns and blisters that can be difficult to diagnose and treatment could last for several months.